2023 Solar Incentives Guide for Natick, MA - Tax Credits & Rebates

 What are the environmental benefits of switching to solar energy?

-You can decrease your carbon footprint by 200 pounds of CO2 a year when you install solar panels.
+You can decrease your carbon footprint by 200 pounds of CO2 annually by switching to solar panels.
 This adds up to around 4,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over lessens the drain on our planet's resources.
+Solar is also a renewable energy source, which means that making the switch lessens the drain on our planet's resources.

 Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of solar and geothermal.
 You can also combine renewable energy generation with a non-renewable backup source of energy.
-Make sure that you discuss your plan with your local Natick solar installation expert, to get an understanding of what will be needed and what incentives you will or won't qualify for.
+Be sure to discuss the details of your plan with your local Natick solar panel installer, to make sure you know what you'll need and what kinds of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.